Black Friday 2018 Galaxy deals: Free Galaxy S9, $600 Note 9, $300 gift card

 Just so you know:

 - The deals below are current as of Nov.
-16, and include Verizon, T-Mobile, Samsung.com, Target, Amazon and Best Buy.
+16, and include Verizon, T-Mobile, US Cellular, Samsung.com, Target, Amazon and Best Buy.
 Times are local unless otherwise specified.

 - CNET may get a share of revenue from the sale of the products featured on this page.